CYRUS SIBLEY

 founder of Montrose which he established in 1847.
 He is buried in the cemetery,

-and there are at least ten other marked graves from the 1800's.
+and there are at least thirteen other marked graves from the 1800's.

 For a most interesting history of the Cemetery, we refer you to the chapter